MaterializeInc/materialize/doc/user/content/manage/dbt/_index.md

    (optionally using a virtual environment):

     ```bash
     python3 -m venv dbt-venv                  # create the virtual environment
     source dbt-venv/bin/activate              # activate the virtual environment
-    pip install dbt-materialize      # install the adapter
+    pip install dbt-core dbt-materialize      # install dbt-core and the adapter
     ```

-    The installation will include `dbt-core` and the `dbt-postgres` dependency.
+    The installation will include the `dbt-postgres` dependency.
 To check that the plugin was successfully installed, run:

     ```bash
     dbt --version